rmbrunet/HttpMock/README.md

 }
 ```

-to te more complex one where the response depends on the request:
+to the more complex one where the response depends on the request:

 ``` C#
 [Theory]